 With most diesel engines ignition protection is not really a huge concern but it’s still a good idea to use this gasket upon reassembly.

 The Conversion Kit

-Leece-Neville is nice enough to make an external regulation conversion kit for the 8MR series of alternator.
-I suspect this kit came about because Balmar used to have Leece-Neville custom build them a version of this alternator.
-I have taken the hassle out of finding one of these kits and made it available right here in the MarineHowTo.com Web Store.
+Leece-Neville was nice enough to manufacture an external regulation conversion kit for the 8MR series of alternator.
+In conversations with LN it appears this kit came about because Balmar used to have Leece-Neville custom build them a version of the 8MR alternator.
+We’ve taken the hassle out of finding these kits (now obsolete) and made them available right here: Leece-Neville 8MR External Regulation Conversion Kit.